Please enter your email in order to download this publication.

 Big corner offices are the unlocked garbage dumpster for PE bears – highly attractive and guaranteed to be ransacked.
 AB InBev eschews anything that suggests status and their open floor plans reinforce that value with corporate executives sitting next to each other and their workers.

 Their casual dress code supports informality by eliminating the false hierarchy a sharper suit may subtly suggest.
-Jeans and AB InBev logo shirts are the preferred outfit for company executives.
+Jeans and AB InBev logo shirts are the preferred outfits for company executives.
 3G’s AB InBev believes that flat organizational structures encourage greater input and they expect employees to present fact-based opinions to any decision with which they disagree.
-They enable that participation by encouraging an owner mindset and speaking about the company’s business in straightforward language.
+They enable that participation by encouraging an owner’s mindset and speaking about the company’s business in straightforward language.

 It’s difficult to remove the visible markers of hierarchy and success because those who benefit most from them need to make that decision.
 A few straightforward ways to reinforce both meritocracy and informality are:

-- Eliminate policy symbols of hierarchy: Do EVPs fly first class, VPs business class and all others in coach?
+- Eliminate policy symbols of hierarchy: Do EVPs fly first class, VPs business class, and all others in coach?
 Are there other differences in the employee experience that exist purely because of status?
-Level those policies so they apply to the situation not the title.
+Level those policies so they apply to the situation, not the title.
 For example, anyone flying overnight internationally likely needs business class to get some sleep, not just your VPs.